Azure/vscode-azure-batch-tools/README.md

 * Open the folder in VS Code (`code .`).
 * Hit F5 to run the extension in the Extension Development Host.

-The extension uses VS Code 1.13 features so you will need that version or above.
+The extension uses VS Code 1.13 (May 2017) features so you will need that version or above.

 # Prerequisites